maxlim0/actions-progci-fail/README.md

 # Programmatic CI Failure Helper

-GitHub Action that inspects the current workflow run, finds the first failed job/step, tails its logs, and asks OpenRouter for likely fixes.
+GitHub Action that inspects the current workflow run, confirms it failed, finds the latest failed job/step, tails its logs, and asks OpenRouter for likely fixes.
 Output goes to the action log and, if the run is tied to a pull request, a PR comment is created/updated.

 ## Inputs
 - `openrouter_api_key` (required): OpenRouter API key.